heraldgo/heraldd/README.md

   "job": "job_name",
   "trigger_param": {},
   "job_param": {},

-  "exit_code": 0,
-  "output": "",
   "result": {},
-  "file": {}
 }
 ```

-The first part of the "trigger param" above is the job common
+The "trigger param" above is just the job common
+information plus the job execution `result`.
-information.
-The last 4 lines are the execution result which depends on
+The content of `result` depends on the execution,
-the execution, and varies among executors.
+and varies among executors.

 `exe_done` can be used to check the status of a job exeuction.